 Johnny smiled heartily and flashed a thumbs-up as he climbed into the passenger car.
 Soon enough, the train whistle blared out.
 “11:40 train to Sector 4!
 Last call for boarding!” the red-dressed conductor yelled out.

 “And that’s our cue,” Bark said, tapping his foot impatiently.
 “Let’s get on.”
 They hustled to the car at the front of the train and boarded it.
-Once on board, the bear motioned Biggs, Wedge and Jessie to his side.
-“Yo, looks like this ain’t no private car,” he whispered quietly.
+Once onboard, the bear motioned Biggs, Wedge and Jessie to his side.
+“Hum, looks like this ain’t a private car,” he whispered.
 “So split up and act casual.”

 Bark eyed the man in the suit, hearing his words.
 His good hand clenched into a fist, which shook with anger.
 Before Cream could grab his arm to stop him, the bear sauntered up to the Human hidden behind his papers.
 “Hey,” he said harshly.
 “You say something about us?”

 The man drew the newspaper closer to his face, hoping that the Mobian would get the message and leave him alone.
 His actions only increased Bark’s ire.
 “Yo, I said, did you say something about us?!” he growled as he tore the paper away from the now-terrified Human.
-Relishing the look of fear in the man’s eyes, Bark sneered at him before looking around the train car in an exaggerated manner.
+Relishing the look of fear in the man’s eyes, Bark sneered at him before exaggeratedly looking around the train car.
 “Well, well, look at that,” he whistled sarcastically.
-“Car’s gone empty all of a sudden… now, I wonder why?”
+“Car’s gone empty all of a sudden… Now, I wonder why?”